interactivereport/SpaceSequest/README.md

 Here, we use a public Visium HD data to demonstrate the `visiumhd` workflow of SpaceSequest.
 For workflows that process other spatial datasets, please find more details in the full tutorial.

-First, download the `Binned_outputs (all bin levels)` folder from the `Output and supplemental files` tab of the following two links:
+First, download the `Binned_outputs (all bin levels)` and `Spatial outputs` folders from the `Output and supplemental files` tab of the following two links, and decompress them if needed:

 Sample1: Mouse brain FFPE: https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-brain-he